 TERRY REARDON – A SLOUGH TOWN LEGEND

-To be printed in the National League South game v Welling United Saturday 23rd November 2024
+Printed in the National League South game v Welling United Saturday 23rd November 2024 We lost 3-2 in front of 805

 Today is all about remembering a true Slough Town legend, Terry Reardon.